johndwells/Minimee/README.md

 However one case where it does come in handy is when you are using Minimee+LESS, and having LESS process `@import` files.
 Since these files are processed outside of Minimee, it will be unaware of filesystem changes.

+Another scenario is when you have a requirement to run your assets through EE's parsing engine and therefore must use the `{path=}` global variable.
+Since Minimee cannot check for updates on `{path=}` assets (see below), you might use `cachebust` to prompt Minimee to create a new cache.

 You may also prefer to simply use the cachebust string as part of tracking your website "revisions".
-You can create a global variable `{global:cachebust}`, and pass this as a parameter to each of minimee's opening tags like so:
+You can create a global variable `{gv_cachebust}`, and pass this as a parameter to each of minimee's opening tags like so:

-    {exp:minimee:css cachebust="{global:cachebust}"}
+    {exp:minimee:css cachebust="{gv_cachebust}"}
         ...
     {/exp:minimee:css}

+## Does Minimee support `{path=}`?

+Yes, and no - If you have CSS/JS in a template that must be run through EE's parsing engine, you may use the `{path=}` global and Minimee will fetch the file's contents, BUT __it will not attempt to detect changes to the template's contents__.
+This is because there's no reliable way for Minimee to "know" when a change has been made.
+So consider a `{path=}` asset as the same as any other external asset (e.g. http://static.jquery.com/ui/css/base2.css).

 ## The 'Croxton Queue' for EE2.4+